gbif/ipt/Launch.md

     * Where applicable, test the IPT in both production and test mode.
     * Where applicable, perform cross-browser testing.

-## Release and public launch steps:
+## Release and public launch steps

 1. Release new version using Jenkins
     * Note: comment out the integration tests (ITs) for Jenkins to release the IPT successfully.
 Remember to uncomment the ITs in master afterwards.